ScilCoop/pasteque-android/README.md

 There are 2 kinds of tests:

-* Instrumental, for tests that requires a device/emulator Placed in the folder `app/src/androidTest`
-	You can run them by calling gradle with:
+* Instrumental, for tests that requires a device/emulator Placed in the folder `app/src/androidTest`, you can run them with:

 	`gradle connectedAndroidTest` / `gradle connectedAndroidTest<VariantName>`

 * Unit, for simple java unit tests
-	Placed in the folder `app/src/test`
-	You can run them with:
+	Placed in the folder `app/src/test`, you can run them with:

 	`gradle test` / `gradle test<VariantName>`